 - The Spark: Place your tinder under the blanket, and light the tinder with your match, lighter, firesteel, or other instrument.
 Add kindling in a criss-cross pattern described next.

-The Wolf College Criss-Cross Fire Technology
+The Conservation College Criss-Cross Fire Technology

 - Lay about 5 or 6 of your thinnest / most flammable sticks PARALLEL next to one another, but with about ½ inch of space between them for air flow, on top of your coal or flames.

 - Lay another 5 or 6 of your next thinnest sticks, still parallel to one another, but PERPENDICULAR on top of the first ones.